Smart Money Is Betting Big In NKE Options

 In light of the recent options history for Nike, it's now appropriate to focus on the company itself.
 We aim to explore its current performance.

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $83.0.
+In the last month, 5 experts released ratings on this stock with an average target price of $82.4.

-Benzinga Edge's Unusual Options board spots potential market movers before they happen.
-See what positions big money is taking on your favorite stocks.
-Click here for access. * Maintaining their stance, an analyst from Needham continues to hold a Buy rating for Nike, targeting a price of $80. * Maintaining their stance, an analyst from Baird continues to hold a Outperform rating for Nike, targeting a price of $99. * An analyst from JP Morgan has decided to maintain their Neutral rating on Nike, which currently sits at a price target of $64. * An analyst from BMO Capital has decided to maintain their Outperform rating on Nike, which currently sits at a price target of $92. * Consistent in their evaluation, an analyst from Telsey Advisory Group keeps a Market Perform rating on Nike with a target price of $80.
+20-year pro options trader reveals his one-line chart technique that shows when to buy and sell.
+Copy his trades, which have had averaged a 27% profit every 20 days.
+Click here for access. * An analyst from BMO Capital persists with their Outperform rating on Nike, maintaining a target price of $92. * Maintaining their stance, an analyst from Baird continues to hold a Outperform rating for Nike, targeting a price of $99. * An analyst from RBC Capital has decided to maintain their Sector Perform rating on Nike, which currently sits at a price target of $66. * An analyst from Telsey Advisory Group persists with their Market Perform rating on Nike, maintaining a target price of $80. * In a cautious move, an analyst from Stifel downgraded its rating to Hold, setting a price target of $75.

+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest Nike options trades with real-time alerts from Benzinga Pro.

 Latest Ratings for NKE